tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

 ### 7. Distributed Tracing

-- **Tempo:**
+- **Zipkin:**
-  Tempo allows for tracking the flow of requests through the system, helping to identify bottlenecks and optimize performance.
+  Zipkin allows for tracking the flow of requests through the system, helping to identify bottlenecks and optimize performance.

 ### 8. Security and Performance